repeaterjs/repeater/README.md

 ys.next();
 ```

 The `@channel/channel` package exports three buffer classes: `FixedBuffer`, `DroppingBuffer` and `SlidingBuffer`. `FixedBuffer` allows channels to push a set number of values without having pushes wait, but preserves the error throwing behavior described above when the buffer is full.
-Alternatively, `DroppingBuffer` will drop the *latest* values when the buffer has reached capacity and `SlidingBuffer` will drop the *earliest* values instead.
+Alternatively, `DroppingBuffer` will drop the *latest* values when the buffer has reached capacity and `SlidingBuffer` will drop the *earliest* values.
 Because `DroppingBuffer` and `SlidingBuffer` instances never fill up, pushing to channels with these types of buffers will never throw errors.
 You can define custom buffer classes to give channels more complex buffering behaviors.

 ## Additional packages